-We meet monthly to Explore, Experience and Express the principles and methods of a Charlotte Mason educational lifestyle in a relational setting.
+We meet monthly through the school year to Explore, Experience and Express the principles and methods of a Charlotte Mason educational lifestyle in a relational setting.

 …the stream can rise no higher than the source,…sound theory must underlie successful work… CM Vol. 3, pg 45